roflcoopter/viseron/README.md

 # Benchmarks
 Here I will show you the system load on a few different machines/configs.\
 All examples are with one camera running 1920x1080 at 6 FPS.\
-Motion and object detection running at a 1 second interval.
+Motion and object detection running at 1 fps.

 Intel i3-9350K CPU @ 4.00GHz 4 cores with NVIDIA GTX1660 Ti
 | Process | Load on one core | When |